Notice: I receive compensation if you buy something through affiliate links on this post. This does not change the price you would pay.

 - Price

-We shall discuss each in detail so you can gauge which mixer is apt for your baking needs.
+We shall discuss each in detail so you can gauge which mixer suits your baking needs.

 Wattage: Powering Up Your Baking